San Antonio River Improvements Project Fact Sheet

 The Mission Reach:

-- Improvements along the Mission Reach will
+- Improvements along the Mission Reach

-focus on ecosystem restoration using a
+focused on ecosystem restoration using a

 technique known as fluvial geomorphology.

-This technique will transform the
+This technique transformed the

 straightened river to replicate the original